 One of the surprises I got with this scope is its fully multi-coated optics.
-Not many scopes priced at below $200 feature fully multi-coated optics.
+Not many scopes priced below $200 feature fully multi-coated optics.
 As such, you can expect better light transmission and minimal glare from this model.

-It isn’t the biggest in terms of size, measuring 12.8 inches long and weighs 18.04 ounces.
+It isn’t the biggest in terms of size, measuring 12.8 inches long and weighing 18.04 ounces.
 The single adjustable low-profile turrets have a zero-reset feature.
 I have this installed on my Winchester Model 70 Featherweight and was pleased with how well the turrets hold zero.

 However, I wasn’t pleased with the image quality on high magnification.
 The image quality tends to become distorted as you increase the magnification range.